maiaiia/uni-lecture-notes/Sem III/MAP/Introduction To Java.md

 - whenever an object goes out of scope (there's no access to a specific memory area), its allocated memory is deallocated

 Java does not allow multiple inheritance!!

+>[!Important]
+>Java allows instances of a parent class to be assigned with instances of a child class
+>(the type of the RHS of an assignment must be a subtype of the LHS)